 Bioinformatics project

 This project involves the identification of molecular mechanisms that underpin increased thermal tolerance.
 The team uses genome and transcriptome sequencing of Symbiodiniacae that have undergone heat-evolution through assisted evolution.
 We used PacBio Revio long-reads and Hi-C to sequence the genomes of seven close related microalgae (Cladocopium proliferum) that show different thermal tolerances.
-The student will co-develop computational pipelines with existing tools to discover novel single nucleotide polymorphisms, genome rearrangements and overall functional differences between heat-evolved and wild-type algae strains.
-The candidate will develop skills such as scripting in unix, high performance computing, and statistical comparative analyses in R and other tools.
+Our aims are to discover novel single nucleotide polymorphisms, genome rearrangements and overall functional differences between heat-evolved and wild-type algae strains.

 Required knowledge: Comfortable with using command line tools in a unix environment and high performance computer.